What is interferon beta-1b?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, anxiety, trouble sleeping, hallucinations, or if you feel impulsive, angry, aggressive, more depressed, or have thoughts about suicide or hurting yourself.
+Some patients using interferon medicines have become very depressed or had thoughts of suicide.
+Report any new or worsening symptoms of depression to your doctor, such as: mood or behavior changes, anxiety, trouble sleeping, hallucinations, or if you feel impulsive, hostile, aggressive, depressed, or have thoughts about suicide or hurting yourself.

-pain, swelling, redness, or skin changes where the injection was given;
+pain, swelling, redness, or skin changes where an injection was given;

 sleep problems (insomnia);